Apsurt/aocenv/README.md

 * **Solution Management**: Automatically or manually archive your code with `aoc.bind()` and load it back into your workspace with `aoc load`.
 * **Safe & Robust**: Built-in safety checks, confirmation prompts for destructive actions.
 * **Helpful Logging**: Use the `-v` flag to see what the tool is doing behind the scenes.
+* **Custom Templates**: Save and load your own boilerplate templates for different kinds of puzzles.

 ## 🚀 Getting Started